OSINTer-Platform/backend/README.md

    Information on how to do this can be found in the [Arch wiki](https://wiki.archlinux.org/title/PostgreSQL)
-7. Modify the variable "postgresqlPassword" in both the "initiateScrapingBackend.py" and "scrapeAndStore.py" script to the password you set for the postgres user in the last point.
+7. Modify the variable "postgresqlPassword" in both the "initiateScrapingBackend.py" and "scrapeAndStore.py" script in the script folder to the password you set for the postgres user in the last point.
-8. Now simply run the "initiateScrapingBackend.py" (only needed the first time) and then the "scrapeAndStore.py" script to start the scraping.
+8. Now simply run the "initiateScrapingBackend.py" (only needed the first time) by running main.py, and typing the number corrensponding to that script and then the "scrapeAndStore.py" script to start the scraping by the same method.
+9. The script can also be run without using the interactive option from main.py, which can be incredibly useful if running "scrapeAndStore.py" autonomously from something like cron.
+This can simply be done using the command "python -m Scripts.scrapeAndStore".